Skip to Content

 Statement of intent

-In February 2024, the Commission responded to the Government’s Statement of expectations with a Statement of intent.
-The Commission’s forthcoming corporate plans will integrate performance measures, and forthcoming annual reports will assess the Commission’s performance against these measures.
+In February 2024, we responded to the Government’s Statement of expectations with a Statement of intent.
+Our corporate plans will integrate performance measures, and annual reports will assess our performance against these measures.